Japan itinerary: How to get the best out of Japan in 10 days

 We bought a prepaid IC card to get around Tokyo – these are available in the subway stations and you simply add credit like you do with an Oyster card in London.
 There are two types, Pasmo or Sucia, and we used the Suica one.
 They are valid on both the subway and JR lines.

-However, if you’re travelling a lot in one day, it might be cheaper to get a one-day pass, which start at about ¥600.
+However, if you’re travelling a lot in one day, it might be cheaper to get a one-day pass, which starts at about ¥600.
 The problem with these is that they’re only valid on certain lines.

 There’s a lot of useful info about this in this post.
 We didn’t use our JR pass because we activated it on day four when we started taking longer train journeys.